Rah Ahan Tehran F.C.

-Rah Ahan Sports Club (باشگاه ورزشی راهآهن, Bashgah-e Vârzeshi-ye Rahâhen), commonly known as Rah Ahan Football Club, is an Iranian professional football club based in Tehran.
-They currently play in the Azadegan League.
-Rah Ahan is the oldest Iranian football club.
+Rah Ahan Sports Club (باشگاه ورزشی راهآهن, Bashgah-e Vârzeshi-ye Rahâhen), commonly known as Rah Ahan Football Club, was an Iranian professional football club based in Tehran.
+They last played in the Azadegan League.
+Rah Ahan is one of the oldest Iranian football clubs.

 History

 Establishment

-Rah Ahan was formed in 1937 in Tehran by Iran Railways but were bought by Mehr Afarin Holding.
+Rah Ahan was formed in 1927 in Tehran by Iran Railways but were bought by Mehr Afarin Holding.
 They are one of the oldest Iranian football clubs still in existence.

 In 1939 Rah Ahan participated in the Tehran Local League for the first time.
 Their first official match was on 4 January 1940 against Bazargani F.C.; they won the game 11–0.

-Rah Ahan is currently owned by the businessman Mehrafarin Holding.
+Rah Ahan is currently owned by Mehrafarin Holding.

 1950s

 During the World War in the 1940s Rah Ahan dissolved its football operations, and did not restart its team until the 1950s.
 After its re-establishment the club under the name of Pirouz played on the dirt pitches near the railway station.
 The players of the team were railway workers.
 In 1955 with the arrival of Rasoul Madadnavi from Tabriz, the club was again renamed to Rah Ahan and began to attract players from outside the railway company.
 After achieving good results in the 1958 season Rah Ahan was promoted to the 1st Division Tehran League.
 However, due to new restrictions regarding private clubs in the Tehran Local Leagues, the club was denied the right to compete and eventually ceased its operations.